basshelal/jVSTwRapper/src/Readme_linux.txt

-Writing VST plugins in Java on LINUX mini HOW-TO
+Installing Java VST plugins on LINUX mini HOW-TO
 --------------------------------------------------

+NOTE: these steps are only required once!
+If you got JayDlay to work, any other plugin will
+      work too.

-1. Make sure you have a JAVA_HOME environment variable that is set to the correct value e.g. in your .bashrc add: export JAVA_HOME=/usr/lib/jvm/java-6-sun/jre/ If you have a jdk installed (like me), JAVA_HOME should point to the location of your JRE.
+1. Make sure you have a JAVA_HOME environment variable that is set to the correct value e.g. in your .bashrc add: export JAVA_HOME=/usr/lib/jvm/java-6-sun/jre/

+   If you have a JDK installed (like me), JAVA_HOME should point to the location of your JRE.
 This is usually done by appending /jre to the path of your jdk, like in the example above.
+   In any case, check if the path is valid!

-2. On a fresh installed sun jvm, you MAY need to tweak your LD_LIBRARY_PATH to contain the path to $PATH_TO_JAVA/jre/lib/i386/
+2. You need to tweak your LD_LIBRARY_PATH, e.g. add the following line to your .bashrc, replacing $JAVA_HOME with the correct value: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$JAVA_HOME/lib/:$JAVA_HOME/lib/i386/:$JAVA_HOME/lib/i386/xawt/:$JAVA_HOME/lib/i386/client/

+   Alternatively, it may work when you add all the paths mention above to /etc/ld.so.conf and then do "sudo ldconfig" afterwards.

+3. *** CHECK YOUR CONFIGURATION ***
+   by executing "ldd jvstwrapper.so".
+Your configuration ONLY was successful when the output of this call does NOT contain the text "=> not found" for ANY library that is listed in the output.

+4. Fire up Jost, energyXT2 or any other VST host application and enjoy the JayDLay demo plugin!

-   Do this when you see the following error in jvstwrapper_log.txt:
+If you see the following error in jvstwrapper_log.txt:
 ** java.lang.UnsatisfiedLinkError: Can't load library: ### some .so file ###

+Create a symbolic link to the directory $JAVA_HOME/lib/i386/xawt/ in the folder where the jvstwrapper.so file is.

+**** The following steps are for plugin development ONLY! ****

-3. Write your plugin using the wrapper api.
+5. Write your java plugin using the wrapper API.

-4. Specify your plugin main class in the jvstwrapper.ini file
+6. Specify your plugin main class in the jvstwrapper.ini file

-5. Make sure that the .ini has the same name as the .so file and is stored in the same directory.
+7. Make sure that the .ini has the same name as the .so file and is stored in the same directory.

-6. Look for problems.
+8. Look for problems.
 If you left IsLoggingEnabled=1 in the ini file, the log files will appear in the same directory as the plugin .so file is.

-NOTE: On Ubuntu Edgy Eft (6.10), I had problems with java GUIs.
-They completely froze the host applications.
-If
-	  you encounter the same problem, consider upgrading your Linux distribution (or disable the java GUI for the plugins by commenting out PluginUIClass in the .ini file).
-	  Ubuntu Feisty Fawn (7.04) works perfect!

 LADSPA: jVSTwRapper now exposes your plugins as VST and LADSPA plugins at the same time.
 To use
-        your plug in a LADSPA host (e.g. ardour, rezound, muse, audacity, ...) simply symlink the jvstwrapper.so to the directory where your ladspa plugs are (e.g. /usr/lib/ladspa or /usr/local/lib/ladspa).
+        your plug in a LADSPA host (e.g. ardour, rezound, muse, audacity, ...) simply symlink
+        jvstwrapper.so to the directory where your ladspa plugs are (e.g. /usr/lib/ladspa or /usr/local/lib/ladspa).
+		e.g. "sudo ln -s absolute_path_to_jvstwrapper.so_file /usr/lib/ladspa/jvstwrapper.so"

 *** PLEASE USE THE FORUM FOR QUESTIONS ***